 The Lemon Impossible Pie is the simplest pie you'll ever bake.
 There's no crust to roll out and no need for fancy equipment.
 Simply blend all of the ingredients in a blender, then pour it into a pie dish and bake.
-It creates a smooth and creamy pie that's a bit like custard and a puff pastry style crust along the bottom.
-Not impossible at all, in fact, really easy to make!

 What is impossible pie?

 The pie was originally created by Bisquick.
 The "impossibility" of the so-named pie comes into play during baking, when a "crust" magically forms on the bottom.
-The dish is sometimes also known as Amazing, Mysterious or Blender Blender Pie because you use a blender to create a smooth and creamy filling for it.
+The dish is sometimes also known as Amazing, Mysterious or Blender Pie because you use a blender to create a smooth and creamy filling for it.
 The result is something that's a bit like a cheesecake with a quasi-crust on the bottom.
 And can be adapted in a myriad of ways.

 How to make the recipe

-Set the pie on a wire rack to cool completely.
+4. Set the pie on a wire rack to cool completely.
+Dust with confectioners' sugar before serving and serve as desired.

 Storing the recipe